 As well as the opposite, an inflammatory diet pattern doesn’t always immediately result in symptoms.
 It may be helpful to review our previous article, the 4 types of remission.

-Similar to UC, the best type of diet pattern for Crohn’s is a plant-based diet that’s rich in omega 3-fatty acids.
-Discussed below are some foods that are helpful for people with Crohn’s Disease:
+Similar to UC, the best type of diet pattern for Crohn’s is a plant-based diet that’s rich in omega 3-fatty acids and fruits and vegetables.
+Discussed below are some foods that are helpful for people with Crohn’s Disease.

 Omega 3 Fatty Acids